Finding work, employers and tax

 An employer must check that your work condition permits you to do the job for which you have applied.
 The Home Office calls this a right to work check.
 An employer must conduct this check in a way that does not discriminate against you.

-You need to get a share code.
+You will need to get a share code to prove your immigration status to your employer.
 Your share code is valid for 90 days and you can use it more than once during that period.
 The code must begin with 'W'.

-You might be waiting for a decision on your application.
-Or you might have applied for administrative review.
-In these situations, an employer can use the Employer checking service.
+If you are waiting for a decision on your application, or you have applied for administrative review, your employer can use the Employer checking service to confirm your status.
 They must wait for Home Office approval before you can start work.

 Your employer will also need to see information about the term dates for your course.
 This information can be in any format.
 For example, dates from your sponsor's website, an email to you or a letter to the employer.